 The Between Times (dusk and dawn) are the best times to reflect on the song of the dove as it relates to you.
 It is at dawn and dusk that there is a thinning of the veils between the physical and the spiritual, the past and the future.

 The dove totem reminds us that it is fine to mourn what has passed but to also awaken to the promise of the future.
 This bird of prophecy can help you to see what you can give birth to in your own life.

-The mourning dove is also sometimes referred to as the turtle dove.
+Another name for the mourning dove is the turtle dove.
 I think that is also a significant connection to feminine energy.
 Many tribal traditions refer to North America as Turtle Island where life began from the waters.